-Grant Renewal Applications are typically due in the Spring in mid to late April.
+Grant Renewal Applications are due in the Spring on the last Friday in April.
 In order to be considered for continued funding, the organization must complete the annual renewal application as well as a budget worksheet, updated logic model, and updated work plan.
-Funding decisions will be based off the renewal application, enrollment and/or completion rates, Revised Protective Factor Survey data, and grant monitoring.
+Funding decisions will be based off the renewal application, completion of service deliverables, Revised Protective Factor Survey data, and grant monitoring.
 As this is not a competitive process, you may ask staff questions at any time before the renewal application is due.

 There will be 1-2 site visits with each grantee this cycle.
 Funded programs should be prepared to speak to or ask questions about each item on the site visit checklist.
 If your MT CTF funded project has an event, training, parenting session coming up, please share it with me so we can try to schedule the site visit around it.
 If there are any changes or concerns (i.e. staff, program, board, location, issues with services, etc.) to your MT CTF funded program, you should notify me right away.

 Bringing the Protective Factors Framework to Life in Your work: A Resource for Action

 Programs must align with the Strengthening Families™ Protective Factors Framework and the Principles of Family Support Practice.
 The Children's Trust Fund Alliance offers a series of online courses to support implementation of the Strengthening Families™ Protective Factors Framework in multiple settings.
 Take this free training to help you bring the protective factors to life in your work.